hitrodev/hitro_bot_docs/en.md

 ## HitroBot commission

-Users of HitroBot pay a commission of **30% of the profit**.
+Users of HitroBot pay a commission — a fixed percentage **of the profits**.
+The percentage is tied to the specific invitation that you joined HitroBot with.
-The robot will calculate the commission size for you, then the Telegram-bot will send all the information including wallet adresses for transfer.
+The robot will calculate the commission size for you and send via Telegram all the information including wallet adresses for transfer.

 There is a Binance [example on how to withdraw funds to another wallet](https://www.binance.com/en/support/faq/115003670492).
 It is more profitable to use the BEP20 and BEP2 networks for transfers, since they are commission-free.